 Most women with an abnormal cervical smear have only slightly abnormal cells.

-If you have slightly abnormal cells, your sample is tested to see if certain high-risk strains of the HPV virus are present.
+If these are found in your smear your sample is tested to see if certain high-risk strains of the HPV virus are present.

 If the HPV test is negative, you have a low risk of developing cervical cancer before your next cervical screen test and will be invited back for screening once a year.

-If you have an HPV infection, or if the cells on your cervical smear are very abnormal, you will be offered another test, called a colposcopy.
-This test examines your cervix more closely under magnification.
+If you have an HPV infection, or if the cells on your cervical smear are abnormal, you will be offered another test, called a colposcopy.
+This procedure examines your cervix more closely under magnification.

-Depending on the nature of any abnormal cells found, you may be monitored with repeat smears, or receive laser therapy or freezing (cryotherapy) to treat the abnormal cells.
+Depending on the nature of any abnormal cells found, you may be monitored with repeat smears, or the abnormal cells could be treated with laser therapy or cryotherapy–freezing.

-Around one in two women who have a colposcopy are found to have abnormal cells which need removing.
-This helps to prevent cervical cancer
+Around one in two women who have a colposcopy are found to have abnormal cells which need removing, to help prevent cervical cancer.

 Private Cervical Smear Test In London

-The Consultant Gynaecologists at The Medical Chambers Kensington recognise how worrying it is to have an abnormal smear result.
-They will provide a clear explanation of what your smear showed, explain all your treatment options, and help you decide which approach is right for you.
+The consultant gynaecologists at The Medical Chambers Kensington recognise that an abnormal smear result can be very disconcerting, so they will provide a clear explanation of what your smear showed, explain all your treatment options, and help you decide which approach is right for you.

-To find out how our private cervical smear specialists can help you, please use the links above or telephone 020 7244 4200 for a confidential chat.
+To find out how our private cervical smear specialists can help you, please make an appointment online or telephone 020 7244 4200 for a confidential chat.